List of 2022 FIFA World Cup controversies: Croatian incidents

 Xenophobic chants were reported during the course of the Group F Croatia vs Canada match on 27 November.
 During the match, Croatian fans chanted xenophobic anti-Serb slogans against Canadian goalkeeper Milan Borjan, an ethnic Croatian Serb who fled Croatia during the Croatian War of Independence.
 They also displayed a modified John Deere banner making a reference to Operation Storm, a military operation that ended the war and abolished the separatist proto-state Republic of Serbian Krajina, which resulted in a mass exodus and war crimes against number of Krajina's Serb civilians.
-Serbs generally consider it an act of ethnic cleansing, despite the 2012 ICTY verdict ruling that "there had been no joint criminal enterprise, or conspiracy, to force out the Serbs from the Krajina region."
+Serbs generally consider it an act of ethnic cleansing, however, in a controversial decision, the ICTY appeals court in the 2012 final verdict ruled that "there had been no joint criminal enterprise, or conspiracy, to force out the Serbs from the Krajina region."
 Borjan's phone number was leaked among Croatian fans who sent him over 2,500 hateful messages during and after the game.
 His wife was also insulted during the game and targeted with hateful massages on social platforms just like him.

-The incident was also preceded by Borjan's statement that he was "born in Krajina" and "not Croatia", while characterizing the historical Croatian region of Dalmatia as Serbian which Croatians considered a nationalist and irredentist claim.
+The incident was also preceded by Borjan's statement that he was "born in Krajina" and "not Croatia", while characterising the historical Croatian region of Dalmatia as Serbian which Croatians considered a nationalist and irredentist claim.
 Republika Srpska Krajina was a separatist state created by Croatian Serbs in 1991 where ethnic cleansing of Croats was carried out.

 FIFA opened a disciplinary measure against Croatia over these incidents after the Canadian Soccer Association filed a complaint.
 On 7 December, the Croatian Football Federation was fined 50,000 Swiss francs due to violating article 16 of the FIFA Disciplinary Code.

 FIFA hit Croatia with another fine of 5,000 Swiss francs for the inappropriate behaviour (use of banners with inappropriate content) before the match against Morocco, played on 17 December.